Blog Layout

 • Armed forces

-A tenant must meet certain requirements, including giving the landlord notice, prior to lease termination in accordance with this Act.
+During a tenancy a tenant must meet certain requirements, including giving the landlord notice, prior to lease termination in accordance with this Act.
 They must:

 • Show proof that they signed the California lease agreement before entering active military duty